-These courses are prerequisite to acceptance in Mid-Michigan Community College's Radiography program.
-It is also strongly recommended by MMCC that students take MA100 at MCC prior to enrolling in chemistry or anatomy and physiology.
-Additionally, SPE101, Fundamentals of Communication (3 credits), HUM200 Modernity & Culture (3 credits), and MAT101, Basic Mathematics (3 credits) are to be taken at MMCC or equivalent credit earned.
-All courses must have a "C" or better to transfer.
-Science and Math courses must have been completed within five years of the date the student formally begins the program.
+\These courses are prerequisite to acceptance in Mid-Michigan Community College's Radiography program.
+It is strongly recommended by MMCC that students also take MA100 at MCC prior to enrolling in chemistry or anatomy and physiology.
+Additionally, SPE101 Fundamentals of Communication (3 credits), HUM200 Modernity & Culture (3 credits), and MAT105 Basic Mathematics\\ (3 credits) are to be taken at MMCC or equivalent credit earned.
+All courses must have a C or better to transfer.
+Science and math courses must have been completed within five years of the date the student formally begins the program.

-Math requirement can be met by competency testing at MMCC.
+\\The math requirement can be met by competency testing at MMCC.

-All documents, testing, and prerequisites should be completed and submitted to Mid-Michigan Community College by May 20 for students to beeligible to begin Radiologic Technology classes by fall at Mid-Michigan Community College.
-Admission into the program is dependent upon available space, however MCC has been guaranteed a minimum of two slots each academic year, Students are expected to contact Mid-Michigan's Director of the Radiologic Technology program once each semester.
+All documents, testing, and prerequisites should be completed and submitted to Mid-Michigan Community College by May 20 for students to be eligible to begin Radiologic Technology classes by fall at Mid-Michigan Community College.
+Admission into the program is dependent upon available space, however MCC has been guaranteed a minimum of two slots each academic year.
+Students are expected to contact John Skinner, Mid-Michigan's Director of the Radiologic Technology program, at (517) 386-6646 once each semester.

-Montcalm Community College students accepted in Mid-Michigan's Radiological Technology Program will be allowed to enroll in RAD courses at the MMCC in-district tuition rate.
+MCC students accepted in Mid-Michigan's Radiological Technology Program will be allowed to enroll in RAD courses at the MMCC in-district tuition rate.

-FALL SEMESTER (MID-MICHIGAN)
+FALLSEMESTER (MID-MICHIGAN)

+TAREDENTED A DICCINATE AND A TOTAL O1 11 1)

 Introduction to

 Radiologic Technology RAD100 3

 Radiation Physics RAD110 3

-Maddatt 111/0100 -

-WINTER SEMESTER (MIT -MICHIGA N)
+WINTERSEMESTER (MID-MIC CHIGAN)

-Principles of Radiation Exposure RAD115 3 Radiographic Positioning I & II RAD130 4
+Principles of Radiation Exposure RAD115 3

+Radiographic Positioning I & II RAD130 4

+SUMMER SEMESTER (MID-MI CHIGAN)

-SUMMER SEMESTER (MID-MICHIGAN) Radiographic Positioning III RAD175 3
+Radiographic Positioning III RAD175 3